HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 	- **Next sentence**: clarify / extend your take (*why* do you think that...)
 	- **Next 1-2 sentences**: further clarify / extend your take
 	- **Last 1-2 sentences**: reaffirm / strengthen your claim with specific examples.
 - For the first sentence of the *second* paragraph, it should demonstrate either a smooth transition from the first paragraph (e.g. expanding/supplementing the previous statement), or expressing a counterargument (depending on the requirement).
+For example: "Complementing `[the previous topic]`,..."
 #### The conclusion
 - Always start with "In conclusion,..."
 - ==***Reaffirm*** your answer in the introduction by paraphrasing / extending it==.
+	- You can also compose this part by combining and paraphrasing the thesis statement and the topic sentences in the body.
 ### Tips
 - Spend *under* 10 minutes on planning when the timer starts.
 Get your topic right and map out the intended structure (e.g. what should your first and second paragraph discuss about)
+- ==Get specific (*with examples*).== If you're overgeneralizing, the highest you can get is a 7.
 - Spend no more than 30 minutes on actually writing the essay.
 Take note of sentences that need paraphrasing as you write.
 	- Introduction: under 5 minutes
 	- Each paragraph of the body: no more than 8 minutes
 	- Conclusion: less than 4 minutes
+- For an 8+ TR yield, your thesis statement should be visible it the introduction **_and_** the conclusion.
 - If you're doing great, you should have less than 5 minutes to:
 	- ***Check for errors*** (grammatical and syntax)
 	- Paraphrase noted sentences. ==**Avoid perfectionism**==.
+If you can't think of a synonym for a word/phrase within 10s, it's better to just repeat it.
+- Cohesion and coherence devices: Consequently, more over, Complimenting, Opposing, Instead,...
+- Describing trajectory: gaining traction, gaining momentum, becoming popular, undermining, compromising, downward/upward propensity/predilection,...

 ## Things to NEVER do
 - Use questions of any form, *especially in the introduction*.